ura-design-system/isomerpages-boa/resources/features/_posts/2018-08-15-RT+Q-on-being-dedicated-to-the-craft.md

 **Jonathan**: I am going to counter that.
 Architecture should be about architecture—for at least the first five years.
 After that, then you can start thinking out of the box.

+***The '20 under 45' series recognises Singapore-registered architects across generations.
+The third edition was unveiled in 2017 recognising a new group of 20 architects under the age of 45.
+The architects for the series were selected by a panel of assessors from the architectural profession and other related industries, based on their range of works that reflect their achievements in design, ideas and leadership.***

+***For more information about the series and to purchase the third edition book, go to [URA's website (https://www.ura.gov.sg/Corporate/Resources/Publications/Books/Book-Details/2017-12_20-Under-45-the-third-edition){:target="_blank"}***